Cheburashka 2

-Premise
+Cheburashka 2 was theatrically released in Russia on January 1, 2026, by Central Partnership.
+The film has grossed $78.9 million worldwide, making it the highest-grossing film in Russia of all time.

+Plot

 Cheburashka lives with Gena, grows up, and they begin to have disagreements.
 Cheburashka shows independence and misbehaves, while Gena plays the role of a mentor.
 And suddenly, they learn that someone is planning to demolish their house.